LocationSouth Jakarta, Indonesia

 Landscape Area104 m2

-From the architect.
+Text description provided by the architects.
 Located in a rather busy midtown of Jakarta, DeeRoemah is a renovation project of a two-storey house on a 280 m2 irregular shaped site which comprises of 1 master bedroom, 3 child/guest bedrooms, living room, dining room, kitchen, office and storage.

 Recognizing the potential of the surprisingly serene neighborhood, an honest design approach was developed for this particular project.
 The design should be humble and merge with its neighborhood.
 The main idea is simply to conserve the existing mass and modify it by utilizing the space under the roof on one side of the L-shaped building as a full story – letting it ‘naturally fit’ the urban setting.